adikira/swgoh/README.md

 1. Launch NOX.
 2. Launch SWGOH in the NOX instance.
 3. Go to Store.
-4. Go to purchase Bronzium Data cards with Ally points.
+4. Go to purchase Bronzium Data cards with Ally points ("enter" there so that it's ready to "buy").
 5. Launch swgoh.ahk.
 6. Take a coffee break, a nap or whatever and come back when all the Ally points have been converted.
 7. Press Ctrl+Shift+Alt+S to stop the script (the key combination can be customized in the swgoh.ahk script).